evanleck/lecklider.com-middleman/source/2015-08-18-customizing-native-form-validation.html.md

 };
 ```

-And here's a working version with the HTML, CSS, and JavaScript all tied together.

-<a class="jsbin-embed" href="http://jsbin.com/hasiwezeme/embed?output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.2"></script>

 ## BONUS!

 If you want to override the `validationMessage` and unify it across all browsers, why not try something like this: